Hybrid weakly over-penalised symmetric interior penalty method on anisotropic meshes: Numerical experiments

-Tables \ref{mesh1}--\ref{mesh4} present the numerical results of the HWOPSIP method for the boundary layer problem.
-We observe that the use of the anisotropic meshes near the bottom is likely to achieve the optimal convergence order, whereas Table \ref{mesh1} shows that the mesh needs to be split sufficiently to obtain the optimum convergence order on the standard mesh (\Roman{lone}).
-These results demonstrate the effectiveness of the anisotropic meshes.
-Furthermore, Tables \ref{mesh3} and \ref{mesh4} show that the use of the meshes without imposing the shape-regularity condition but satisfying the semi-regular condition can achieve the optimal convergence order.
+Tables \ref{mesh1=2}--\ref{mesh4=2} present the numerical results of the HWOPSIP method for the boundary layer problem.
+We observe that the use of anisotropic meshes (\Roman{ltwo})–(\Roman{lfour}) near the bottom is likely to achieve the optimal convergence order, whereas Table \ref{mesh1=2} shows that the mesh needs to be sufficiently split to obtain the optimum convergence order on the standard mesh (\Roman{lone}).
+These results demonstrate the effectiveness of anisotropic meshes.